anbox-cloud/discourse-docs/ref/application-manifest.md

 <a name="video-encoder"></a>
 ## Video encoder
-A video encoder type can be specified through the `video-encoder` field in the manifest file when creating an application, so that a container launched from the application can use a GPU or software video encoder according to different scenarios.
+A video encoder type can be specified through the `video-encoder` field in the manifest file when creating an application, so that an instance launched from the application can use a GPU or software video encoder according to different scenarios.
+Virtual machines do not have GPU support and hence will use software video encoding.

 Name                     |  Description
 -------------------------|-------------------------